sublee/subl.ee/resume.md

 Interests
 ---------

-- Designing engineer-oriented modules or services
+- Developing software libraries or engineering tools
-- Optimizing and managing cost for ML-based services
+- Back-end development on cloud platforms
-- MLOps and back-end development
+- Optimizing and managing the cost of systems top on GPUs

 Skills
 ------